top of page

 I earned a Bachelors and Masters of Music in Performance from the University of Southern Maine, where I studied clarinet, bass clarinet, and pedagogy with Dr. Thomas Parchman.
 During that time I received the Bay Chamber Competition's Summer Music Woodwind Solo Prize for excellence in chamber music performance.
 Other influential teachers I have had the priviliege to study with include New York clarinetist Jo-Ann Sternberg, oboist and chamber music coach Neil Boyer, and conductor Dr. Peter Martin.

-I continue my study, now in classical and folk music from the Middle East with special focus on Arabic maqamat (melodic modes), iqa'at (rhythmic modes), and the art of taqsim (improvisation).
+I continue my study now in classical and folk music from the Middle East with special focus on Arabic maqamat (melodic modes), iqa'at (rhythmic modes), and the art of taqsim (improvisation).
 I attend Simon Shaheen's world-renowned Arabic Music Retreats where I have studied the nay flute intensely with Bassam Saba and ethnomusicologist Dr. Ali Jihad Racy.
-I was a founding member of the Portland-based chamber ensemble Zapion (2010 - 2020) in which I played folk, classical and art music from Turkish and Arabic traditions on clarinet and nay.
+I perform with Jawahir Arabic Music Ensemble, and in 2023 I co-founded the Maine Arabic Music Community Group which meets monthly to study and play Arabic Music repertoire.
+Formerly, I was a founding member of Zapion (2010 - 2020) in which I played folk, classical and art music from Turkish and Arabic traditions on clarinet and nay.

-I joyfully maintain my private teaching studio in Portland and Gorham, ME and online.
-In addition, I am the clarinet instructor and chamber music coach for the Southern Maine Music Academy and Portland Youth Wind Ensemble both at the University of Southern Maine, and am on applied music faculty at Bates College.
+I joyfully maintain my private teaching studio in Portland, ME and online.
+I am the clarinet instructor and chamber music coach for the Southern Maine Music Academy and Portland Youth Wind Ensemble both at the University of Southern Maine, and am on applied music faculty at Bates College.

 Projects